tridesclous/tridesclous/doc/launch.rst

 Here the method for lazy people (or hurried people).

-For demagogic reasons, we wrote a small of GUI in Qt for launching tridesclous.
+For demagogic reasons, we wrote a small GUI in Qt for launching tridesclous.